gitLucasHenrique/platypus-dark-theme/README.md

 To install it go to Application > Preferences > Plugins, type the package name "insomnia-plugin-platypus-dark-theme" and hit Install Plugin.
 That's it! =)

-There are 2 themes for now:
+There are 3 themes for now:
 - Default Platypus Theme
+- Platypus With Hat Theme
 - No Platypus ='(

 ~ Choose wisely ~